Nottingham-CTU/REDCap-Pack-Management/README.md

 achieve this.<br>
 For example: `[event-name] = 'baseline_arm_1' and [current-instance] = 2`

-**Form submission trigger:** This will trigger for the event/instance of the submitted form.
+**Form submission and selection triggers:** This will trigger for the event/instance of the submitted form.
 Use the trigger logic to limit to specific events/instances.<br>
-The Pack ID field does not have to exist on the triggering form, but it must exist on the same event/instance.
+For the form submission trigger, the Pack ID field does not have to exist on the triggering form, but it must exist on the same event/instance.

 **Minimization trigger:** This will apply to the event used for minimization.

+## Using the selection trigger
+When a form or survey page is loaded with a pack ID field triggered on selection, if the existing value of the field is empty, the field will be rendered as a drop down list with all the available packs as options.
+When the form or survey is submitted with a pack selected, this will then trigger the pack assignment process.

+If the form is loaded with a pack ID field which contains a value, this will be rendered as normal.
+You will probably want to use conditional `@READONLY` or `@HIDDEN` action tags to prevent the pack field from being edited after pack assignment.

+The selection trigger supports the REDCap mobile app.
+If a value is entered into the pack ID field in the mobile app which matches a valid unassigned pack then that pack will be assigned when the data is sent to the server.
+If packs are labelled with barcodes the `@BARCODE-APP` action tag can be used to make pack selection in the app easier.

 ## Comparison with REDCap Randomization
 REDCap contains a built-in randomization feature which was improved in version 14.7.0 and this